jaredruselllao-arch/ECE-2112-Programming-Assignment-3-/README.md

 cars[cars["Model"] == "Lotus Europa"],
 cars[cars["Model"] == "Ferrari Dino"]] - This portion of the code uses the same logic as before and using bolean conditioning, gets the following rows: Datsun 710, Lotus Europa, and Ferrari Dino

-1c. selected_cars = selected_cars [["Model", "mpg", "cyl", "hp", "gear"]] - This portion of the code was what allowed the combined rows to have only rhe instructed columns, and furthermore it also assigned selected_cars to the previous selected_cars as it would read the previous combined row with all the columns dataframe, instead of the current one for the .shape attribute.
+1c. selected_cars = selected_cars [["Model", "mpg", "cyl", "hp", "gear"]] - This portion of the code was what allowed the combined 3 rows to have only the 5 instructed columns, and furthermore it also reassigned selected_cars to have it hold the new selected_cars dataframe instead of the old one

 selected_cars.shape - this gets the shape of the selected_cars dataframe